 DevOps not grounded in customer value

 Organizations often launch DevOps efforts with insufficient consideration of business outcomes.
-I&O leaders need to ensure their staffs and customers connect with the term “DevOps,” and the value it will bring, prior to introducing the initiative.
+I&O leaders need to ensure that staff and customers connect with the term “DevOps,” and the value it will bring, prior to introducing the initiative.

 Solution: Use marketing to identify, anticipate and deliver the value of DevOps in a manner that makes business sense.
 “I&O leaders must seek to refine their understanding of customer value on an ongoing business to evolve capabilities and further enable organizational change,” Spafford says.